 5) At least some training and experience

-Almost everything an interpreter needs to know about interpreter qualifications, appointments, training, testing, certification, and compensation in Iowa can be found on the pages and links above.
+Almost everything an interpreter needs to know about interpreter qualifications, appointments, training, testing, certification, and compensation in Iowa can be found through the links on the this page.
 If you have questions after reading all these materials, you may contact:

 B. Basic qualifications to be a court interpreter in Iowa

 All court interpreters must meet the following minimum qualifications: